A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: A concrete correspondence when is a plane graph

-where $j$ is the color of the the edge where $\delta$ lies. \end{prop} \begin{proof} By an isotopy of $\mathbb{R}^2$ we can assume that the edges around each vertex of $G$ point upward and the edge containing $\delta$ is a leftmost edge of $G$.
+where $j$ is the color of the edge containing $\delta$. \end{prop} \begin{proof} We can assume that the edges around each vertex of $G$ point upward after an isotopy of $\mathbb{R}^2$ and that the edge containing $\delta$ is a leftmost edge of $G$.
 Namely $G$ is in the following position around a vertex.

-It is easy to see that the right-hand side of (\ref{eq1}) does not change under the isotopy.
-We show that for such a graph diagram the vertex state sum of $\underline{\Delta}(G, c)$ that we stated in Prop. \ref{sum} coincides with the right-hand side of (\ref{eq1}).
+The left-hand side of (\ref{eq4}), as a topological invariant, does not change under the isotopy.
+We show that for such a graph diagram the vertex state sum of $\underline{\Delta}(G, c)$ that we stated in Prop. \ref{sum} coincides with the right-hand side of (\ref{eq4}).

 Recall that a state in Prop. \ref{sum} is defined to be an assignment of $e_0$ to the edge containing $\delta$ and $e_0$ or $e_1$ to any of the other edges.
 Therefore $\mathcal{S}$ is a subset of the set of states in Prop. \ref{sum}.
-From the Boltzmann weights in Table 2 it is easy to see that any state which is not in $\mathcal{S}$ has no contribution to $\underline{\Delta}(G, c)$.
+From the Boltzmann weights in Table 2 we see that any state which is not in $\mathcal{S}$ has no contribution to $\underline{\Delta}(G, c)$.
 Therefore we only need to consider the states in $\mathcal{S}$.

-For a planar graph with blackboard framing, there is no crossings and half-twist symbols on the diagram.
+Since $G$ is a plane graph with blackboard framing, there is no crossings and half-twist symbols on the diagram.
 We only need to consider the Boltzmann weights at vertices and at critical points.
-For $s\in \mathcal{S}$, the product of Boltzmann weights at vertices is exactly $\prod_{v\in V}Wt(v;s)$.
-To finish the proof we need to show that the product of the Boltzmann weights at critical points is where $\theta$ is defined in Prop. \ref{sum}.
-The proof follows from the fact that for an oriented simple closed curve $U$ in $\mathbb{R}^2$ colored by $j\in \mathbb{Z}\backslash \{0\}$, if we assign $e_i$ to it, the product of the Boltzmann weights at critical points is $(-1)^{i}q^{\mathrm{Rot}(U)\cdot 2j}$ for $i=0, 1$, where $\mathrm{Rot}(U)$ is the rotation number of $U$.
+For $s\in \mathcal{S}$, the product of Boltzmann weights at the vertices is exactly $\prod_{v\in V}Wt(v;s)$.
+To finish the proof we need to show that the product of the Boltzmann weights at the critical points is where $\theta$ is defined in Prop. \ref{sum}.